Updated international guideline on the diagnosis and management of COPD

-Presents with progressive shortness of breath, wheeze, cough, and sputum production, including haemoptysis.
+Presents with progressive shortness of breath, wheeze, cough, and sputum production.

-Diagnostic tests include PFTs, CXR, chest CT scan, oximetry, and ABG analysis.
+Diagnostic tests include pulmonary function tests, chest x-ray, chest computed tomography scan, oximetry, and arterial blood gas analysis.

-Treatment options include bronchodilators, inhaled corticosteroids, and systemic corticosteroids.
+Treatment options include bronchodilators, inhaled corticosteroids, phosphodiesterase-4 inhibitors, antibiotics, and mucolytics.

 Long-term oxygen therapy improves survival in severe COPD.